Priority Records: EMI acquisition (1996–2004)

 In the early 1990s, the label struck up a distribution deal with EMI, while continuing to operate independently.
 EMI bought a 50% stake in Priority in 1996, and the remainder in 1998.

+In 1997, Priority released the I'm Bout It soundtrack by No Limit Records.
+The album was a critical and commercial success, debuting and peaking in the top 5 on the Billboard 200.
+It sold 300,000 copies in its first week and was certified platinum by the RIAA.
+It featured the hit single Pushin' Inside You by Priority/No Limit act Sons of Funk.

+In June 1998, Priority and No Limit released Master P's seventh studio album, MP Da Last Don.
+Promoted as Master P's final album and heavily anticipated, it sold over 495,000 copies in its first week, debuting atop the Billboard 200.
+The album featured guest appearances from Priority/No Limit artists Snoop Dogg, Sons of Funk, and Silkk the Shocker.
+MP Da Last Don went on to sell over 4.5 million copies in America, being certified quadruple platinum by the RIAA.
+That October, Priority released Mack 10's third studio album, The Recipe.
+A top 15 charting album on the U.S. Billboard 200, the album went on to be certified Gold by the RIAA.
+The Recipe featured guest appearances from Priority artists Master P and Snoop Dogg.

+In January 1999, Priority and No Limit released Silkk the Shocker's album, Made Man, which debuted and peaked at No. 1 on the U.S. Billboard 200.
+The album was certified Platinum by the RIAA.

-Despite EMI's full ownership, Priority continued to be independently managed company until 2001, when its operations were merged into EMI's major US subsidiary, Capitol Records.
+Despite EMI's full ownership, Priority continued to be an independently managed company until 2001, when its operations were merged into EMI's major U.S. subsidiary, Capitol Records.
 Priority was absorbed into Capitol Records in 2004 and ceased operations.

 Relaunch (2006–2013)

 In late 2006, EMI revived Priority Records, and it was supposed to start releasing new records again but never did except for a couple compilation and greatest hits albums from the likes of N.W.A, Westside Connection, Mack 10, and Ice Cube.
 In 2009, Snoop Dogg was appointed creative chairman of the label; Priority released Snoop Dogg's tenth studio album, Malice N Wonderland on December 8, 2009.
 In July 2013, Priority was re-launched via a joint venture between Capitol Records and Insurgency Music.
-Based at the Capitol Records Building in Los Angeles, the new Priority Records will be a producer centric label that focuses on a broader array of music genres, including electronic music as well as urban music.
+Based at the Capitol Records Building in Los Angeles, the new Priority Records was a producer centric label that focused on a broader array of music genres, including electronic music as well as urban music.
+The lone release under Priority's first relaunch was Snoop Dogg's Malice n Wonderland, which was a commercial failure.
+Following this, Priority remained dormant.